Last updated : July 14, 2025

 Here’s a quick list of ways they try:

-- Shaving off all the hair on their heads—which means that the collector has to gather it from other places.
+- Shaving off all the hair on their heads—it just leads to the collector gathering hair from other places.

 - Detox shampoos—you can’t wash away something that is part of the hair itself.

-- Home remedies—including, but are not limited to, substances such as tar shampoo, laundry detergent (Tide’s certainly a popular brand), detox salts, and vinegar.
+- Home remedies—including, but not limited to, substances such as tar shampoo, laundry detergent (Tide is certainly a popular brand in these concoctions), detox salts, and vinegar.

 How to beat a drug test